learning-zone/react-basics/README.md

 ## Q. Exlain is useCallback(), useMemo(), useImperativeHandle(), useLayoutEffect(), useDebugValue() in React?

-**1. useCallback()**
+**1. useCallback():**

 React\'s `useCallback()` Hook can be used to optimize the rendering behavior of your React function components.
 The `useCallback` will return a memoized version of the callback that only changes if one of the dependencies has changed.

 This is useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders (e.g. shouldComponentUpdate).